Skip to main content Skip to footer site map

 How Does Short-Term Disability Insurance Work?

-Short-term disability protects both the employee and the employer if the worker can no longer do their job due to covered illness or injury.
-When a qualifying illness or injury happens, an employee can file a claim with a disability insurance company to receive the income specified in the policy benefits.
-This helps to protect the employee from financial hardship during the recovery period by providing temporary income for routine expenses.
+Short-term disability protects both the employee and the employer if the worker experiences an injury or illness and can no longer do their job.
+When a qualifying incident happens, an employee can file a claim with a disability insurance company to receive the income specified in the policy benefits.
+This helps protect employees from financial hardship by providing temporary income while they recover.

-Some states, such as California, Hawaii, New Jersey, New York, and Rhode Island, require employers to provide short-term disability coverage to all employees, along with other employee benefits required by law.
-The state may offer a state-sponsored disability plan, or employers can purchase one through a private carrier.
-In these states, many rules regulate short-term disability, so employers should carefully review any applicable regulations.
+Some states, including California, Hawaii, New Jersey, New York, and Rhode Island, require employers to provide short-term disability coverage for all employees, along with other employee benefits required by law.
+These states may offer a state-sponsored disability plan, or employers may purchase coverage through a private insurance carrier.
+Employers should carefully review specific requirements in their state, since they are often highly regulated.

 What Does Short-Term Disability Insurance Cover?